 Without treatment, rotator cuff problems may lead to permanent loss of motion or weakness of the shoulder joint.

-During the physical exam, health care providers will press on different parts of the affected shoulder and move your arm into different positions.
-They'll also test the strength of the muscles around your shoulder and in your arms.
+A physical exam is the first step to diagnosing rotator cuff injuries.
+During the exam, a healthcare professional will press on different parts of the affected shoulder and move the arm into different positions.
+They'll also test the strength of the muscles around the shoulder and in the arms.

 • Ultrasound.
 This type of test uses sound waves to produce images of structures within your body, particularly soft tissues such as muscles and tendons.
 It allows a provider to assess the structures of your shoulder during movement.
 It also allows a quick comparison between the affected shoulder and the healthy shoulder.